pycroscopy/pycroscopy/docs/data_format.rst

 dimensions are collapsed onto a single dimension and the spectroscopic dimensions are flattened to the other dimensions.** Thus, all data are stored as two dimensional grids.
-While the data could indeed be stored in the original N-dimensional form, there are a few key advantages to the 2D format:
+While the data could indeed be stored in the original N-dimensional form, there are a few key **advantages to the 2D format**:

+* The data is already of the same structure expected by machine learning algorithms and requires minimal to no pre-processing or post-processing.
+* In certain cases, the data simply cannot be represented in an N-dimensional form since one of the dimensions has multiple sizes in different contexts.
 * Researchers want to acquire ever larger datasets that take much longer to acquire.
 This has necessitated approaches such as sparse sampling or `compressed sensing